 At this point, no traffic can flow through the tunnel since there is no IP rule set entry defined that allows it.
-As was done in option A above, we must define a rule set entry that will allow traffic from a designated source network and source interface (in this example, the network $G1_net$ and interface G1) to flow to the destination network all-nets and the destination interface which is the PPTP tunnel that has been defined.
+As was done in option A above, we must define a rule set entry that will allow traffic from a designated source network and source interface (in this example, the network LAN2_net and interface LAN2) to flow to the destination network all-nets and the destination interface, which is the PPTP tunnel.